erhant/crypto-notes/content/zklearning/2-overview-of-modern-snark.md

 	note over V: verify^(f_{-s}, ..., f_t)(x, r_1, ..., r_(t-1))
 ```

-Let’s digest what is happening in this interactive proof:
+Let's digest what is happening in this interactive proof:

 1. The prover starts by sending an oracle for function $f_1$.
 In practice, this is a commitment to function $f_1$ which we may show as $\boxed{f_1}$.
 2. The verifier samples a uniformly random field element $r_1$, and sends it back to the prover.